jusolibre/BlogAPI/README.md

 ```
 localhost:8080/articles
 ```
-The Json response will look like :
+The Json response will look like (in case of success):
 ```
 [
   {